Drab Majesty

 Drab Majesty is an American musical project founded by Andrew Clinco in Los Angeles, California in 2011.
 Clinco, the drummer for the band Marriages, adopted the androgynous character of Deb Demure for the project.
 Keyboardist and vocalist Mona D (Alex Nicolaou) joined the band in 2016.

 Since signing to Dais Records, Drab Majesty has released three albums: Careless (2015), The Demonstration (2017) and Modern Mirror (2019).

-Drab Majesty combine androgynous aesthetics and commanding vocals with futuristic and occult lyrics, a style Demure refers to as "tragic wave".
+Drab Majesty combine androgynous aesthetics and commanding vocals with futuristic and occult lyrics, a style Demure refers to as "tragic wave" and "mid-fi".
 To create his imposing stage presence, Demure employed costumes, makeup and props to accompany his lush, '80s-influenced soundscapes.

 History

 Early history (2011–2015)

 The idea for Drab Majesty came to Andrew Clinco in 2011 while drumming for the Los Angeles-based group Marriages.
 Interested in creating music where he performed all of the instruments himself, Clinco wrote and recorded several songs alone in his bedroom.
 Clinco stated that he felt some sense of alarm while playing back the music he had recorded, claiming that it was as if another person had made it.
 "Listening back I just didn’t feel like I was listening to myself [...]
 It sounded like someone else".
 This experience provided the inspiration for Clinco to create his alter ego, Deb Demure.

 Clinco was originally a drummer, but Emma Ruth Rundle, his bandmate as the lead vocalist/guitarist in Marriages, inspired him to learn how to play the guitar for Drab Majesty.
 His biggest influences were Mark Kozelek's Red House Painters and Sun Kil Moon projects, as well as Vini Reilly of The Durutti Column and Maurice Deebank of Felt.

 Drab Majesty's debut EP Unarian Dances was self-released in 2012.
 Initially limited to 100 cassette copies, the EP was later picked up and released by Lollipop Records.
 The record's title was inspired by the Unarian Academy, a UFO cult whose appearances on public-access television Demure described as being "intoxicating".
 The EP, which features some contributing guest vocals from Rundle, was described as a "space-age pastiche" and likened to the work of bands such as Slowdive.

 Drab Majesty signed with Dais Records in 2015 and shortly thereafter released the single "Unknown to the I", which had been described as a "lo-fi take on the 80s".
 Careless, Drab Majesty's first full-length album, was released later that year.
 Recorded at Demure's home studio over the course of 2 years, Careless was inspired by a song a close friend of Demure's had written.
 The following year, Dais Records re-released the album with extra tracks featuring all studio material released thus far as a compilation titled Completely Careless.
 It consisted of all tracks from debut album Careless, plus the two B-sides from the "Unknown to the I" single, the five tracks of the Unarian Dances limited edition EP, new tracks "Waiting Game" and "Silhouette", and a remix of "The Foyer".